 This post provides plenty of advice and resources you can use to create that necessary foundation for marketing success in the construction industry.

-For example, at PMG some of our clients, as well as prospects to whom we market, are embodied by Ernie the Entrepreneur.
+For example, at PMG, some of our clients, as well as prospects to whom we market, are embodied by Ernie the Entrepreneur.
 (Talk to any inbound marketing geek and you’ll also find their personas’ names nearly always incorporate alliteration).
-In our research to create Ernie’s persona, we collected information from entrepreneurial B2B business owners who we work with – details like pain points, research methods, interests, concerns and attributes they look for (or shy away from) in a business partner.
-No matter the task, referring back to your target buyer personas enables you to appropriately tailor content and make smarter choices with your marketing budget.
+In our research to create Ernie’s persona, we collected information from entrepreneurial B2B business owners we work with – details like pain points, research methods, interests, concerns, and attributes they look for (or shy away from) in a business partner.
+Regardless of the task, referring back to your target buyer personas enables you to tailor content appropriately and make smarter choices with your marketing budget.

 Once you’ve fleshed out your target buyer personas, review your current branding to make sure it aligns with your new insights.
 During this process, you should ask yourself these questions:

 Branding goes beyond colors and taglines – it’s the rulebook you’ll use when creating all communication, from client emails to online resources.
-It’s the way you visualize what makes your company “tick”.
-Your logo, website, resources and entire online presence should all operate as one cohesive marketing machine.
-To do this, consistency in your messaging and brand voice is absolutely key.
-Take the time to create templates, define your company values (incorporating input from multiple departments and stakeholders), and set processes in place when producing any form of content that will be representing your business.
+It’s the way you visualize what makes your company “tick.”
+Your logo, website, resources, and entire online presence should operate as one cohesive marketing machine.
+To do this, consistency in your messaging and brand voice is absolutely crucial.
+Keep in mind that many qualities of AEC companies, while noble, do not necessarily differentiate from your competition.
+Just because your company is family-owned, or has been in business for 40 years, does not necessarily mean you are standing out from the crowd.
+Take the time to visualize what truly differentiates you from your competition.
+Is it your design process?
+Is it the people?
+Is it the on-time rate of your projects?

-4. Invest in a user-friendly content management system (CMS).
-The sign of a great CMS, is that every member of your team (with basic computer skills) can navigate the tool.
+Regardless of the content you create, you’ll need a place to manage it.
+For that, you’ll need a CMS.
+The sign of a great CMS is that every member of your team (with basic computer skills) can navigate the tool.
 Whether you decide on HubSpot, Marketo, WordPress, or any other platform, choose a software your team can efficiently use to make basic edits without a phone call to your developer.
 That said, it’s best to select a tool that has a well-established support team you can ring for answers to those small day-to-day questions.

 It should go without saying – but do your research.
 Sites like G2 Crowd provide unbiased reviews on just about any software you may be considering.
 Reviews will also provide insights into the user community surrounding a respective tool.
 Are there a group of professionals in your area you can reach out to for help?
 Do they offer free training?
 And lastly, be sure to invest your time and money in a CMS that is reputable and stable.
 Pick a choice you believe will be around 5, 10, or even 15 years from now.